allaccountstaken/improving-risk-profile-classification/README.md

 ![](assets/aml_precision_recal.png)
 ![](assets/aml_auc.png)

-The model was tested in 9 out of sample dataset and generally performed better than Gradient Boosting classifier in terms of recall.
+The model was tested on 9 out of sample dataset and generally performed better than Gradient Boosting classifier in terms of recall.
 Precision score was also low as expected.
 ![](assets/aml_oos_performance.png)

 ## Model Deployment